Codigo-io/docs/docs/getting-started/quickstart-solana-native.md

 # Native Program

-In this Quickstart guide, you’ll learn how to start with Código’s Interface Description Language (CIDL) from scratch using our web-based IDE, [Código Studio](https://studio.codigo.ai).
-Código Studio has all the necessary tools and programs to develop using the CIDL.
+In this Quickstart guide, you’ll learn how to start with Código’s Interface Description Language (CIDL) from scratch using our web-based IDE, [Código Hub](https://hub.codigo.ai).
+Código Hub has all the necessary tools and programs to develop using the CIDL.
 The CIDL is the file used as input to Código's AI generators.

 :::note